fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-a-docker-container.md

 ## Conclusion

-Containers are a way to have a self-contained environment that includes all necessary dependencies, libraries, software, etc, required to run an application 🍰.
+Containers are a way to have a self-contained environment that includes all necessary dependencies, libraries, software, amongst others required to run an application.

 Fleek Network's Lightning is developed with [Rust](https://www.rust-lang.org/), a general-purpose programming language, that requires several dependencies and libraries to compile the project.
 Some of these libraries are not installed by default and require some troubleshooting for the end user.
 [Docker](https://www.docker.com/) provides us with containers, self-containing all the required libraries for the purpose of running Lightning, our application.

 We guided you through the initial installation steps, and how to build a [Docker](https://www.docker.com/) image, which then's used to Docker run a container.
 Plus, provided lower-level commands, to help you understand other present or advanced use-cases, and also at higher level, offerring simple utility methods.

-While we do our best to provide the clearest instructions, there's always space for improvement, therefore feel free to make any contributions by messaging us on our [Discord](https://discord.gg/fleekxyz) or by opening a [PR](https://github.com/fleek-network) in any of our repositories 🙏.
+While we do our best to provide the clearest instructions, there's always space for improvement, therefore feel free to make any contributions by messaging us on our [Discord](https://discord.gg/fleekxyz) or by opening a [PR](https://github.com/fleek-network) in any of our repositories.

 Discover more about the project by [watching/contributing on Github](https://github.com/fleek-network/lightning), following us on [Twitter](https://twitter.com/fleek_net), and joining [our community Discord](https://discord.gg/fleekxyz) for all the best updates!